arbor-sim/arbor/doc/install.rst

 .. code-block:: bash

     export CPATH="/opt/cuda/include:$CPATH"
-    cmake -DARB_GPU=cuda-nvcc
+    cmake -DARB_GPU=cuda

 **HIP GPUs**:

-Arbor supports AMD GPUs using HIP.
-The only compiler currently supported for AMD GPUs is ``hipcc`` (For instructions on how to build hipcc, refer to the `HIP documentation <https://github.com/ROCm-Developer-Tools/HIP/blob/master/INSTALL.md#hip-clang>`_).
+Arbor has experimental support for AMD GPUs using HIP.
+The only compiler currently supported is the non-release hip-clang (``hipcc``) compiler.
+(For instructions on how to build hipcc, refer to the `HIP documentation <https://github.com/ROCm-Developer-Tools/HIP/blob/master/INSTALL.md#hip-clang>`_).